-As part of Sandbourne's service standards, at the request of residents, Sandbourne has introduced a programme of regular announced monthly estate inspections for our general need's sites, increasing our visibility and widening the opportunities for residents to engage with us on issues of interest or concern to them.
-The principle is extended for our 60+ developments with pre-arranged and publicised fortnightly visits by our housing officer giving residents the opportunity to meet with Sandbourne formally or informally as they wish.
+- As part of Sandbourne's service standards, at the request of residents, Sandbourne has introduced a programme of regular announced monthly estate inspections for our general needs sites, increasing our visibility and widening the opportunities for residents to engage with us on issues of interest or concern to them.
+The principle is extended for our 60+ developments with pre-arranged and publicised fortnightly visits by our housing officer giving residents the opportunity to meet with Sandbourne formally or informally as they wish. - In September 2023 Sandbourne asked all residents to complete a Satisfaction Survey using questions agreed by the RSH.
+In November 2023 Sandbourne arranged an open meeting in Bournemouth, to which all residents were invited.
+The aim of the meeting was to share with residents the results of the Satisfaction Survey and to start discussions with those attending on the areas of service provision where Sandbourne had scored lower levels of satisfaction.
+22 residents attended the meeting which was well received by them.
+It is intended to repeat the exercise in 2024.